rasmartins/typemux/docs/reference.md

 ### Circular Imports

-TypeMux detects circular imports and reports an error:
+TypeMUX detects circular imports and reports an error:

 **a.typemux:**
 ```typemux